tahayvr/omarchy-matte-black/README.md

 1. Download the theme folder named ["matte-black"](./matte-black/) from the repository.
 2. Move the folder to your Omarchy themes directory at: `~/.config/omarchy/themes`
 3. Select the Matte Black theme by toggling themes using the hotkeys:

    - `Ctrl + Shift + Super + Space`

+note: You can also get the [background image](images/1-matte-black.jpg) from the repo and place it in a new folder named "matte-black" in `~/.config/omarchy/backgrounds` to use it as the background for the Matte Black theme.

 ## Waybar